SalesConnection/Caction-Support/docs/How_to_Use_Dropdown_Field_in_Job_Project_Customer.md

       <img src="img/How_to_Use_Dropdown_Field_in_Customer_Step_13.png" alt="How to Use Dropdown Field in Customer Step 13">
     </p><br>

-15. Make sure the dropdown has been toggled as shown in the image below.
-If the dropdown has been toggled, it means that this dropdown field has been applied in the "Customer Details".<br>
+14. Make sure the dropdown field is enabled so that it appears on the customer category detail page.<br>

     <p align="center">
       <img src="img/How_to_Use_Dropdown_Field_in_Customer_Step_14.png" alt="How to Use Dropdown Field in Customer Step 14">
     </p><br>

- 16. Click the save button to save all changes on the Template Setting page.<br>
+ 15. Click the save button to save all changes on the Template Setting page.<br>

      <p align="center">
        <img src="img/How_to_Use_Dropdown_Field_in_Customer_Step_15.png" alt="How to Use Dropdown Field in Customer Step 15">
      </p><br>

- 17. Click "OK".
+ 16. Click "OK".

      <p align="center">
        <img src="img/How_to_Use_Dropdown_Field_in_Customer_Step_16.png" alt="How to Use Dropdown Field in Customer Step 16">
      </p><br>

- 18. Choose the "Template Overwrite" option you want.<br>
+ 17. Choose the "Template Overwrite" option you want.<br>

      | Field Name| Description |
      |-------|---------|